• Skip to primary navigation

 What’s the difference between banana bread and banana cake?

 Banana bread is baked in a bread pan, is more dense and hearty and a bit less sweet.
-It has more of a “let’s call this breakfast” energy.
-Banana cake would be hard to pass off as breakfast food.
+It’s not uncommon to find it on a breakfast menu.
+Banana cake, on the other hand, would be hard to pass off as breakfast food.
 It’s baked in a cake pan, fluffier and even more moist, and dressed up with a heavy-handed swirl of frosting.

 Why did my cake sink?